NWCG Standards for Course Delivery, PMS 901-1

 - Unit times represent the allotted time to teach the unit and complete the exercises, simulations, and tests.

 - Recommended course hours are given to help the students and the course coordinator plan travel, room reservations, and facilities usage.
 This represents the time estimated to present the NWCG--provided materials, including time for breaks, lunch periods, and set up for field exercises or simulations, etc.

 - If the course is criteria-based, e.g., L-380, and has been developed using NWCG course criteria, minimum course hour requirements have been established and must be adhered to by the course developer and course instructors.

 The intent of course prerequisites is to ensure a common standard of knowledge and experience is held by all students.
 Course Prerequisites are listed for each course within the Training Catalog.
 It is recognized that exceptions to the course prerequisites may be necessary to meet specific agency requirements.
 It is the responsibility of the nominee's supervisor to request and document the exception for consideration on the nomination form prior to submittal.
 These exceptions will be managed on a case-by-case basis.

 Establishing a Course as a Prerequisite for Another Course

-To establish a course as a required prerequisite for another course, the proposed prerequisite course must be in direct support of an NWCG incident management qualification and be identified in the NIMS: Wildland Fire Qualification System Guide, PMS 310-1, as a required course.
-Exceptions will be made on a case-by-case basis by the NWCG Operations and Training Committee (https://www.nwcg.gov/committees/operations-and-training-committee/roster).
+To establish a course as a required prerequisite for another course, the proposed prerequisite course must be in direct support of an NWCG incident management qualification and be identified in the NWCG Standards for Wildland Fire Position Qualifications , PMS 310-1 , as a required course.
+Exceptions will be made on a case-by-case basis by the NWCG Incident and Position Standards Committee (IPSC) (https://www.nwcg.gov/committees/incident-and-position-standards-committee/roster).

 Establishing Required Training for Technical Specialist Positions